yepes1201/node-todoapp/readme.md

 Todo App with the availability to save tasks in a local database (JSON file) and retreive tasks when starting the app.

-Please remember to use "npm install" to install all the necessary modules that the app requires.
+Please remember to use "npm install" to install all the necessary modules the app requires.

 Made with <3 - Daniel Yepes